 Added by Wild West Irish Tours on June 3, 2015 at 2:30pm — No Comments

 Every couple of years this man would come to Loughrea, County Galway and set up shop on the footpath outside Molloy's Harp Bar on Main Street.
-He was an itinerant blade grinder, or knife…Continue
+He was an itinerant blade grinder, or knife sharpener.

 When visiting the West of Ireland, consider making time to explore County Leitrim.
 This lesser-known gem is the homeland of my ancestors, and I first traveled there in 2008.
-In addition…Continue
+In addition to the beautiful countryside, lakes, and waterfalls, County Leitrim is home to …Continue

 Added by Ryan O'Rourke on June 1, 2015 at 11:00am — No Comments